Prizewinner of the 2009 International Human Rights Award

 For the first time, in 2009, the prize was awarded in absence of the prize winner.
 Only a few minutes before boarding Abdolfattah Soltani's passport was seized by the Iranian authorities at Tehran airport.
 Soltani was prevented from leaving Iran.

-Since September 2011 Abdolfattah Soltani is detained in the notorious Evin Prison in Tehran.
+In September 2011 Abdolfattah Soltani was arrested and detained in the notorious Evin Prison in Tehran.
 The charges include: "founding the "Defenders of Human Rights Centre", "gathering and colluding with intent to harm national security", "spreading propaganda against the system" and "accepting an illegal award" (the Nuremberg International Human Rights Award").

 Engagement for Soltanis release